How to maximize the use of UX research repositories in your organization

 4) Taxonomy

 Create a tagging system that focuses on stakeholders' search requirements.
 There is no point in tagging every little detail – focus on what needs to be found and how.
-Dovetail posted a great article on taxonomy written by Tomer Sharon.
-The article’s first key takeaway is you need to consider how tags will be consumed.
+Consider how tags will be consumed.
 Sounds straightforward, but it’s easy to get lost in details, and build a system for its own sake.
 Don’t.

 5) Maintenance

-Maintaining a clean database that’s relevant is key to the success of your repo.
+Maintaining a relevant clean database is key to your repository's success.
 It is also a major pain if you do it in irregular projects.
-It takes a lot of time and it’s drone work so no one wants to do it.
+It takes a lot of time and it’s drone work, so no one wants to do it.
 When everyone’s using the database, you can make maintenance an ongoing crowdsourced effort.
 This way, it requires less resource investment.
 It’s also a great idea to use timestamp notifications to see when certain insights become too old to use.

 Next steps

-Using these steps, it will become a breeze to use your repo for anyone outside of research.
-The obvious next step is to involve the broader product team, but you can go even broader than that...
+Using these steps, it will become a breeze to use your repository for anyone outside of research.
+The obvious next step is involving the broader product team, but you can go even broader.

 • Marketing looking for the tagline of their next ad campaign?
-They can take ideas from your repo.
+They can take ideas from your repository.

 • Sales building a strategy for your new product?
 They should read the insights from the beta testing interviews.

-Truly everyone can benefit from user insights, they just need to get into the practice of doing so.
+Truly everyone can benefit from user insights.
+They need to get into the practice of doing so.

 Conclusion

-There is no silver bullet.
-Both collaboration and continuity help but it is up to you to decide the level and frequency of engagement inside and outside the company.
-Whether your repo becomes the next productivity tool or a rich living collection of customer insights will come down to cultural acceptance.
+There's no silver bullet.
+Both collaboration and continuity help, but it is up to you to decide the level and frequency of engagement inside and outside the company.
+Whether your repository becomes the next productivity tool or a rich collection of customer insights will come down to cultural acceptance.

-That will happen when the benefits of using your repository are not only understood theoretically but are tried in practice and their positive results experienced.
+That will happen when the benefits of using your repository are understood theoretically and tried in practice, and their positive results are experienced.